 Yes.
-Most cases of acute bronchitis are caused by viral infections.
-Influenza viruses are a common cause, but many other viruses also have been identified in people with acute bronchitis.
-These viruses spread from person to person through direct and indirect contact.
+Most of the time, acute bronchitis is caused by a virus.
+Influenza (flu) viruses are a common cause, but many other viruses can cause acute bronchitis.

-- Wash your hands often or use hand sanitizers regularly
+- Wash your hands often or use an alcohol-based hand sanitizer

 - Avoid touching your eyes, nose and mouth

 People who have chronic bronchitis or asthma sometimes develop acute bronchitis.
-In these cases, the acute bronchitis is most likely a complication of their existing condition, and not caused by an infectious virus, so it's less likely to be contagious.
+In these cases, the acute bronchitis is most likely a complication of the existing condition.
+This type of bronchitis is not caused by an infectious virus, so it's less likely to be contagious.

 See more Expert Answers

 - Bope ET, et al. The respiratory system.
 In: Conn's Current Therapy 2015.
 Philadelphia, Pa.: Saunders Elsevier; 2015. http://www.clinicalkey.com.
 Accessed Feb.
 17, 2016.

 - File TM Jr. Acute bronchitis in adults. http://www.uptodate.com/home.
 Accessed Feb.
 17, 2016.